CodesbyA/theFoodFactory/README.md

 # theFoodCompany
- Created a restayrant website using Js, Html and css
+ Created a restaurant website using Js, Html and css